Make a referral

-Colne ward is a 16-bed low secure admission, assessment and treatment ward for adult females (over 18) with complex care needs (predominantly around personality difficulties) and is situated on the outskirts of Basildon.
+Colne ward is a 16-bed low secure admission, assessment and treatment ward for adult females with complex care needs.

-Colne admits female patients aged over 18 who are detained under the Mental Health Act and who present with a wide range of complex psychopathologies and mental disorders, including;
+Colne supports women over 18 years who are detained under the Mental Health Act and who present with a wide range of complex psychopathologies and mental disorders, including;

 The majority of the women who are placed on Colne have had long-standing difficulties and have been in contact with community psychiatric services over many years.

 Colne offers women a safe space to better understand their mental health needs and learn the skills necessary to help them move forward.

 The specialist staff on Colne work with women from admission to understand their needs and their goals, developing care plans and rehabilitation programmes with them.
 Women are encouraged to lead their recoveries, having a say in what they want to participate in, based on their interests.